 Plunderer S2 spoilers (plot summary/synopsis)

+What is really going on inside this country?
 Unfortunately, anime audiences will need to wait until the Plunderer Season 2 release date to watch what happens next.
 Stay tuned!